center2055/AdvancedDiscordMCP/REDDIT_POST.md

 ---

 *Note: This is an open-source fork maintained by the community.
-All improvements are available under the same MIT license as the original.*
+All improvements are available under the GNU General Public License v3.0 (GPLv3).*